City of San Francisco Early Learning Scholarship System

 What Providers Need to Know:

-Pre-qualified child care providers will be paid higher rates to reflect the cost of providing quality child care.
+Pre-qualified child care providers are paid higher rates to reflect the cost of providing quality child care.

-- Pre-qualified providers caring for kids with Early Learning Scholarships and those caring for kids with state- or federally-funded subsidies will receive this higher rate.
+Pre-qualified providers caring for kids with Early Learning Scholarships and those caring for kids with state- or federally-funded subsidies receive this higher rate.

-- All pre-qualified providers will receive coaching and professional development to enhance the quality of early education and care.
-Family child care providers will receive support through one of two Family Child Care Quality Networks led by Children’s Council and Wu Yee.
-Centers will receive support through SF Quality Connections.
+All pre-qualified providers receive coaching and professional development to enhance the quality of early education and care.
+Family child care providers receive support through one of two Family Child Care Quality Networks led by Children’s Council and Wu Yee.
+Centers receive support through SF Quality Connections.